Kentico/xperience-core-events/README.md

 </script>
 ```

-This makes Monday the first day of the week, and both Monday and Sunday will appear thinner than other days of the week.
+This changes the labels for the days of the week, makes Monday the first day of the week, and both Saturday and Sunday will appear thinner than other days of the week.

 ### Templates